 If one drives without proof of insurance, a violation of Vehicle Code § 16028, the punishment is rather straight forward.
 This is an infraction, not a misdemeanor or felony.
 Consequently, the punishment is usually just a fine.
 There is no probation, even informal or summary probation, associated with an infraction, so an employer is usually not worried about such a conviction.

 In a Nutshell: Driving without insurance is more of a regulatory violation than a crime and as such, is an infraction, not a misdemeanor.
 To have a chance of having this charge dismissed, show up to court with proof of insurance.

 More importantly perhaps, the DMV will suspend the client’s driver’s license for four years.
-After one year, the client can request the license back in a restricted status if he or she shows proof of insurance to the DMV, pays a $125 license reissuance fee.
+After one year, the client can request the license back in a restricted status if he or she shows proof of insurance to the DMV and pays a $125 license reissuance fee.
 This obviously can have significant ramifications on one’s employment.

-As one may suspect, the best thing for a client to do in response to such a charge is obtain insurance, bring, proof of it to court and present this to the judge and/or prosecutor.
+As one may suspect, the best thing for a client to do in response to such a charge is obtain insurance, bring proof of it to court and present this to the judge and/or prosecutor.
 When this happens, the case is often dismissed, sometimes only after the client pays minimal court fees.

 In handling such cases on behalf of those who are not U.S. citizens, this charge often is charged with a failure to drive with a valid driver’s license.
 The two charges went together, it seemed.
 However, now with the passage of AB 60, which became effective January 1, 2015, someone who is not a U.S. citizen can obtain a California driver’s license, and presumably, also insurance.
 To obtain such a license, one must show proof of identity as well as proof of residency in California.
 No social security number is required to obtain a license under the new law.